andrew-landeg/coding-challenge/README.md

 `KalahAction` implementations define detection and additional logic for processing move outcomes (Capture stones/extra moves/turn end/game end).
 Kalah actions are executed in a chain following each move and are mutually exclusive with the exception of end game detection which is always executed, regardless of any other condition being processed.

 Determining the URL of games
 ----------------------------

-In order to provide a meaningful response when creating a game, the applications web domain (or server IP address) must be known.
+Spring applications aren't aware of their external domain names, this is needed in order to build the game URL in API responses.

-A spring boot application is not aware of it's external domain name, two strategies have been provided for determining what it is.
+Two strategies have been provided for determining what it is.

 Firstly, a predefined domain name provider - to use this, set the server.location.url parameter as an environment variable or in your application.configuration.

 Secondly it can be derived from incoming requests (this can be unreliable if users are accessing your server from different networks).

 This is a simple demonstration of auto configuration.